odoo/documentation/inventory/barcode/setup/hardware.rst

 -   The **bluetooth scanner** can be paired with a smartphone or a tablet and is a good choice if you want to be mobile but don't need a big investment.
-An approach is to log in Odoo on you smartphone, pair the bluetooth scanner with the smartphone and work in the warehouse with always the possibility to check your smartphone from time to time and use the software 'manually'.
+An approach is to log in Twenty20 on you smartphone, pair the bluetooth scanner with the smartphone and work in the warehouse with always the possibility to check your smartphone from time to time and use the software 'manually'.